Farrhouq/Inpt-report/README.md

 ![](https://github.com/Farrhouq/Inpt-report/blob/main/images/21.png)

 ## Generating Payloads
 The IP address 10.10.10.55 is running an Apache Tomcat web server.
-We can generate a payload for this server that can trigger a tcp bind when executed.
+We can generate a payload for this server that can trigger a TCP bind when executed.
 This bind will give an attacker a shell on the server where they can run malicious code remotely.
 This can be achieved with the following command:

 ![](https://github.com/Farrhouq/Inpt-report/blob/main/images/22.png)

-- The `-p` flag allows us to select the payload module to use from msfvenom.
-In this case, it is `java/jsp_shell_bind_tcp` because the server is java-based.
+- The `-p` flag allows us to select the payload module from `msfvenom`.
+In this case, it is `java/jsp_shell_bind_tcp` because the server is Java-based.
 - `RHOST` indicates the host IP address which is `10.10.10.55`.
 - `LPORT` indicates the port number, which is 80.
 - The`-f` flag allows us to specify the format of the output payload file.
 In this case, it is `war` because that is the type of file the server executes.
 - The`-o` flag specifies the name of the output file.

-A similart approach can be taken for the host 10.10.10.30 running a python server that can execute base64 encoded payloads:
+A similar approach can be taken for the host 10.10.10.30 running a Python server that can execute base64 encoded payloads:

 ![](https://github.com/Farrhouq/Inpt-report/blob/main/images/23.png)